isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-what-animals-eat-cockroaches.markdown

 Despite that dogs and cats will actively hunt plus eat roaches, it's advisable to keep this away to reduce chances of digestive hazard or choking.
 Will cockroaches be drawn to litter?
 Yes, roaches may get drawn to the litter depending on the litter box in question (like corn, beets, or wheat) - so they might not get new silica-based, sand, or clay litters.
 - On rodents including rats and mice, you may use monitoring traps (the sticky type) and this reduces the chances of entangling - leaving antennae, legs, and head.
-### 3. Beetles
+### 3.Â Beetles
 Silverfish and beetles (and beetle larvae) are among the best roach predators - they'll hunt for the bugs and feed on them - plus controlling pests like the
 [Hemlock-Woolly Adelgid](https://www.dec.ny.gov/animals/7250.html)
 .
 But it's not advised to drop
 [predatory beetles](https://extension.umd.edu/hgic/insects/predatory-beetles)
-into the house - these are the bugs that will feed on roaches; checkered beetles, lady beetles, rove beetles, and soldier beetles, ground beetles.
+into the house - these are the bugs that will feed on roaches; checkered beetles, lady beetles, rove beetles, and soldier beetles,Â ground beetles.
 - Wood-boring beetles (and their Larvae) will equally cause some amount of damage on your structures with carpet and wood, inside sheds and houses.
 - Beetles have mandibles that'll chew dead organisms, your cloth, carpet, and leather.
 They may damage things in the property including light-colored petals and plant-based fibers.
 So, to control both the roaches and beetles, ensure to maintain clean surfaces - including water and food.
 Also, keep all the garbage airtight and locked.